Maximize Your Strength with Deadlifts

 Proper Form and Technique for Deadlifts

 Achieving proper form during deadlifts is critical for maximizing benefits while minimizing the risk of injury.
-The starting position involves standing with feet hip-width apart, with the barbell positioned over the midfoot.
+The starting position involves standing with feet shoulder-width apart, with the barbell positioned over the midfoot.
 The lifter should hinge at the hips while maintaining a neutral spine, bending the knees only slightly to allow for proper engagement of the posterior chain.

 Gripping the barbell with both hands—either in an overhand grip or a mixed grip—ensures stability as the lift begins.
 As the lift progresses, it is essential to keep the barbell close to the body.
 This minimizes strain on the lower back and maximizes leverage.